 One who wants to continue the tax-deferred growth of their retirement accounts for as long as possible even after their death may opt for a stand-alone retirement trust.
 This is particularly significant following the U.S Supreme Court case of Clark v.
 Rameker (2014), which held that an IRA inherited outright by a non-spouse beneficiary is not protected from the beneficiary’s bankruptcy creditors.

-If charitable giving is important you, we can establish a charitable trust that carries out your charitable intent, while also offering tax advantages for your estate.
+If charitable giving is important to you, we can establish a charitable trust that carries out your charitable intent, while also offering tax advantages for your estate.
 We can also provide for the care and maintenance of your pets.

 Foundational Estate Planning Documents include: